chriscarmona/modularbayes/README.md

 ## Examples

+We provide code to replicate all the experiments from our article in the [examples](https://github.com/chriscarmona/modularbayes/tree/main/examples) folder.
+There are main two examples: 1) epidemiological model and 2) random effects model.
-We include code to replicate all the examples from our article.
-By executing the `run.sh` bash script one can train all variational posteriors and produce visualizations and summaries (follow [*Installation instructions*](#create-a-virtual-environment) before running the script).
+By executing the `run.sh` bash script in that folder, one can train all variational posteriors and produce visualizations and summaries (follow [*Installation instructions*](#installation-instructions) and examine `run.sh` before execution).

-Plase examine the script before execution.
-You can customize the output directories and choose the experiments that you wish to run.
+You can customize the output directories within the script and choose the experiments that you wish to run.
 ```bash
 chmod +x examples/run.sh
 bash examples/run.sh
 ```

-We recommend to monitor training via tensorboard
+Results produced during the optimization can be monitored in [Tensorboard](https://www.tensorflow.org/tensorboard):
 ```bash
 WORK_DIR=$HOME/modularbayes-output
 tensorboard --logdir=$WORK_DIR